timescale/docs/timescaledb/quick-start/dotnet.md

 Enables scalable inserts and complex queries for time-series data
 ```

-If you don't see the extension at this point, please check our troubleshooting section.
+If you don't see the extension, check our troubleshooting section.

 ## Create a relational table [](create-relational-table)
-With the application successfully connecting to TimescaleDB, it's time to create some relational data that your time-series data can reference when creating data and executing queries later in the Quick Start.
+When the application can successfully connect to TimescaleDB, you can create some relational data that your time-series data can reference when creating data and executing queries.

-The new functionality to create the table and insert data will be added as a method to the `TimescaleHelper` class and called from the `Main` method of the program.
+The new functionality to create the table and insert data is added as a method to the `TimescaleHelper` class and called from the `Main` method of the program.

 ### Procedure: Creating a relational table

-1. Add the following method at the bottom of the `TimescaleHelper` class, below the `CheckDatabaseConnection()` method.
+1. Add this method at the bottom of the `TimescaleHelper` class, below the `CheckDatabaseConnection()` method:
 ```csharp
         //
         // Procedure - Creating a relational table: